 ☑️ Excellent English skills

 Interview developers and evaluate their English skills.
-Some engineers might have dozens of projects under their belt but fail to convey their thoughts and understand your requirements.
+Some engineers might have dozens of projects under their belt and fall short of conveying their thoughts and understanding your requirements.

 ☑️ Transparent pricing models